-The Next Four Years: What They Mean For Your Business
+The Next Two Years: What They Mean For Your Business

 With President Obama re-elected for a second term, few are better positioned than Bill Daley to discuss how the next four years will affect businesses.
 The former JP Morgan executive and former Chief of Staff to President Obama was once deemed “Obama’s Business Whisperer” by Fortune magazine.
 With a background spanning both business and politics, Daley is in a unique position to assess the impact of today’s economic and political climate on businesses—and their future.